Martha Root: Martha Root and Queen Marie of Romania

-In January 1926 Martha arrived in Bucharest, where, being advised that she would be unable to meet Queen Marie, she sent her a picture of ʻAbdu'l-Bahá and a copy of the book, Baháʼu’lláh and the New Era.
-Having read until 3am, Marie sent Martha an invitation to an audience at Controceni Palace, and following an initial greeting Marie’s first words were, “I believe these Teachings are the solution for the world’s problems today!”
+In January 1926, Martha arrived in Bucharest, where, being advised that she would be unable to meet Queen Marie, she sent her a picture of ʻAbdu'l-Bahá and a copy of the book, Baháʼu’lláh and the New Era.
+Having read until 3 a.m, Marie sent Martha an invitation to an audience at Controceni Palace, and following an initial greeting, Marie’s first words were, "I believe these Teachings are the solution for the world’s problems today!"

-As a result of her contact with Martha, Marie published an article supporting the Bahá’í Faith for Hearst and the North American Newspaper Alliance, for which she had started writing her own columns; and on May 4th she published an open letter in the Toronto Star, full of praise for the Bahá’í Faith and beginning by referring to Martha, “A woman brought me the other day a Book.
-I spell it with a capital letter because it is a glorious Book of love and goodness, strength and beauty … It teaches that all hatreds, intrigues, suspicions, even words, all aggressive patriotism even, are outside the one essential law of God, and that special beliefs are but surface things whereas the heart that beats with divine love knows no tribe nor race … It is Christ’s message taken up anew, in the same words almost, but adapted to the thousand years and more difference that lies between the year one and today….
+As a result of her contact with Martha, Marie published an article supporting the Bahá’í Faith for Hearst and the North American Newspaper Alliance, for which she had started writing her own columns; and on May 4, she published an open letter in the Toronto Star, full of praise for the Bahá’í Faith and beginning by referring to Martha, "A woman brought me the other day a Book.
+I spell it with a capital letter because it is a glorious Book of love and goodness, strength and beauty.
+It teaches that all hatreds, intrigues, suspicions, even words, all aggressive patriotism even, are outside the one essential law of God, and that special beliefs are but surface things, whereas the heart that beats with divine love knows no tribe nor race.
+It is Christ’s message taken up anew, in the same words almost, but adapted to the thousand years and more difference that lies between the year one and today….
 If ever the name of Bahá’u’lláh or Abdu’l-Baha comes to your attention, do not put their writings from you.
-Search out their Books, and let their glorious, peace-bringing, love-creating words and lessons sink into your hearts as they have into mine.”
+Search out their Books, and let their glorious, peace-bringing, love-creating words and lessons sink into your hearts as they have into mine."